Nolan-Tonthat/belly-button-challenge/README.md

 * Use `otu_labels` as the hovertext for the chart.

-Example Bar Graph shown below: /br
+--Example Bar Graph shown below:--
 ![bar](images/bar.jpg)

 3. Create a bubble chart that displays each sample.